jsdclxvi/Reforestation/README.md

-## ‘Put the cat out’ … ‘I didn’t realize it was on fire
+## Why did the barber win the race?
+He took a short cut.